This Employee Handbook applies to all regular employees in positions not restricted to BSC members.

 - i.
 A decision shall be made and recorded on the applications of persons assessed by SHiCom.

 - ii.
 SHiCom shall be asked to name an alternate.
-The alternate’s status shall be noted on his/her application.
+The alternate’s status shall be noted on their application.
 SHiCom may decline to name an alternate.

 - iii.
 The decision of SHiCom shall become an official hiring in four working days only if there is no appeal.
 This period shall begin after all applicants have been notified in writing of SHiCom’s decision.